zhangnuodi/cv/README.md

 ### INVITED TALKS
 ---
 <ul>
-<li>"Teaching English to Second Language Learners in Academic Context", the 2nd Transcultural Communication Forum, Beijing University of Posts and Telecommunications, China 2017</li>
+<li>"Teaching English to Second Language Learners in Academic Context", the 2nd Transcultural Communication Forum, Beijing University of Posts and Telecommunications, China, 2019</li>
 </ul>
 <ul>
 <li>“Instruction on the Writing of Biography” English Academic Writing Class, Hongfu Campus, Beijing University of Posts and Telecommunications, China 2017</li>